 Do you have Emetophobia?
 The fear of being sick!

-You can also split emetophobia down further and place sufferers into sub categories.
+You can also break emetophobia into sub categories.
 Some of the clinically recognised sub categories are; those with an overall fear of vomit or vomiting, those terrified of vomiting when it public, those who cannot bear to see people vomiting or the vomit itself and those who fear the actually nauseous feeling that is an indication in most people that vomiting is imminent.

 Things get complicated when it comes to trying to pinpoint what actually causes emetophobia.
-As will most other phobias around there is a distinct lack of hard evidence to detail and define the complex components which come together to result in emetophobia.
-Despite so many not knowing that emetophobia even exists it is in fact one of the world’s most common, and like most other phobias it is believed, although not proven, that is stemmed from the childhood experiences of the sufferers.
+As with most other phobias around there is a distinct lack of hard evidence to define the complex components which come together to result in emetophobia.
+Despite so many not knowing that emetophobia even exists it is one of the world’s most common, and like most other phobias it is believed, although not proven, that it stems from childhood experiences.

 As with all phobias the severity can differ from person to person.
-Who those suffer from the mildest form of emetophobia may avoid alcohol to ensure they themselves will not vomit.
+Those that suffer from the mildest form of emetophobia may avoid alcohol to ensure they will not vomit.
 At the other end of the scale women who long to be mothers have avoided being pregnant due to the fear of morning sickness.